SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What to Expect at Home

-Two weeks after radiation treatment starts, you might notice changes in your skin.
-Most of these symptoms go away after your treatments have stopped.
-These changes can be made worse by certain chemotherapies.
+Approximately 1 to 2 weeks after external beam radiation treatment starts, you might notice changes in your skin within the treatment area.
+Most of these side effects go away over several weeks after your treatments have stopped.
+These changes can be made worse by certain chemotherapies, medicines and excessive sun exposure.

 • Your skin might start to peel or get dark.